Skip to content

 (router/push! path) -> nil

-Navigate to a path by setting location.hash.
-This adds a history entry so the back button works.
+Navigate to a path, adding a history entry so the back button works.

 (router/replace! path) -> nil

-Navigate to a path without adding a history entry.
+Navigate without adding a history entry.
 Useful for redirects.

 (router/replace! "/login")